MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/3d-partner-onboarding-guide.md

 3. Implement the USB driver

-    - A manufacturer can use the Microsoft USB Driver for its 3D printer by creating a partner DLL
+    - A manufacturer can use the Microsoft USB driver for its 3D printer by creating a partner DLL.
+For more information, see [3D printer custom USB interface support](3d-printer-custom-usb-interface.md).

-    - According to the documentation here \[Link to Partner Driver Design Documentation\]

     - If the printer is using the Microsoft Slicer, the Hardware ID that it creates has to be Enum\\3DPrint\\MS3DPrint